nocalhost/nocalhost/README.md

 ## nhctl

-nhctl is a command line tools running locally.
+nhctl is a command line tool running locally.
 It controls status of applications and services.

 ## IDE Plugin